ryanboyd/WhisperingWizard/README.md

 - **Video Format Enchantment**: Whispering Wizard can now extract and transcribe audio directly from popular video formats, including `.mp4`, `.mov`, `.avi`, `.mkv`, `.flv`, `.wmv`, `.mpeg`, `.3gp`, `.asf`, and more!
 Just drop in your video files, and let the magic reveal their voices.
 - **Timestamp Sorcery**: Want timestamps?
 Just check a box, and they’ll appear in your transcripts like clockwork.
 - **Custom Output Magic**: Get your transcriptions as individual `.txt` files or a single, organized `.csv`.
 Your text, your way.

-## How to Run

-To download the latest version of _Whispering Wizard_, just head over to the [releases page](https://github.com/ryanboyd/WhisperingWizard/releases).
-You can also run/build/modify the program directly from the source code as well 🎃

 ## How to Use 🧙‍♀️